olgashi/RubberDuckTire_Inventory/README.md

 ![Modify product view](https://github.com/olgashi/Inventory-Management-Application/blob/master/modify-product.png)

 ### Add product view
-Warning is displayed if field vaslues are not provided and/or no parts selected to be associated with the product.
+Warning is displayed if field values are not provided and/or no parts selected to be associated with the product.
 ![Product view with warning](https://github.com/olgashi/Inventory-Management-Application/blob/master/add-product-warning.png)

 ## Parts
 User can delete a selected part from the list, they can search for a part/product.
-User can create a part of type “In-House” or “Outsourced” by providing enter name, inventory level, price, max and min values, and company name or machine ID, all of which are required fields.
+User can create a part of type “In-House” or “Outsourced” by providing name, inventory level, price, max and min values, and company name or machine ID, all of which are required fields.
 User can modify any part by changing its type or any of the information about it (name, current stock, price, min and max inventory levels).

 ## Products